 All students seeking an Associate in Arts Degree must earn a passing score on the Graduate Exit Exam, an academic exam designed to measure general education foundational skills attained in the first two years of college.
-Students must register for the GEE in the Testing Center.
+Students must schedule for the GEE on Register Blast at www.registerblast.com/chipola/Exam.

-Testing dates may be found in the Chipola College calendar printed on the inside front cover of this publication.
-The GEE is offered Fall, Spring and Summer Term I.
+Testing deadlines may be found in the Chipola College calendar printed on the inside front cover of this publication.
+The GEE is offered year around.